WebOrigami/extensions/instagram/README.md

 At the end of that process, you should have an access token (a string of letters and numbers) that you can save in a file.

-Bear in mind that even a "long-lived" Instagram token will only be good for 60 days (as of August 2024).
+Bear in mind that (as of August 2024) even a "long-lived" Instagram token will only be good for 60 days.

 ## Usage